andreimaximov/cse163-reports/pa3/README.md

 To not worry about creating scenes, I used the [tinyobjloader](https://github.com/syoyo/tinyobjloader) library to load OBJ scenes and MTL materials available [here](http://graphics.cs.williams.edu/data/meshes.xml).

-The `render.png` outtput file is updated once a second so you can observe the render clean up with more samples.
+The `render.png` output file is updated once a second so you can observe the render clean up with more samples.

 ## Features